Drill Press Cart

 Look at this beauty!
 So much room for projects and a space underneath for storage.

 Continue to Outfeed Assembly Table – Part 2, which is where I add a router station, complete with dust collection.
+Then Part 3, where I add a bunch of drawers for storage and organization.

 Network Rack Cart